mathewmorris/magic-vault/README.md

 - [x] Search for any card
 - [ ] Create collections
 - [ ] See value of your collections (updated daily)
+- [x] Login with google, discord, or github

 ## Stack
 - This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.